jammycakes/badbehavior.net/README.md

 You will need the following software installed on your computer:

  * The .NET framework SDK version 4.0 or later
- * Python 3.2 or later to run the build scripts
+ * Python 2.6 or later to run the build script.
+Python 3.x will also work.
  * A local SQL Server 2008 Express named instance called SQLEXPRESS with a database called BadBehavior is needed to run the unit tests.
    The user account running the script should be granted dbo